renovatebot/renovate/docs/usage/faq.md

 If you're using the hosted app, you don't need to do anything, as the Renovate maintainers update the hosted app regularly.
 If you're self hosting Renovate, use the latest release if possible.

-## Supported ways of using Renovate

-Renovate is intended to be used as an app.
-We do not support using Renovate as a library.

-Supported ways to use Renovate:

-- via the CLI program
-- via the official hosted app
-- via selfhosting the Renovate app

 ## Renovate core features not supported on all platforms

 | Feature              | Platforms which lack feature                      | See Renovate issue(s)                                        |